+Changes in this permit include the addition of E. coli limits and the removal of temperature monitoring.
 See Part VI of the Fact Sheet for further information regarding the addition and removal of effluent parameters.
-The following special conditions were added or updated: inflow and infiltration reporting requirements, reporting of Non-detects, bypass reporting requirements, WET testing requirements and eDMR requirements.
-The schedule of compliance established in the previous permit has been carried forward to this renewal.
+A schedule of compliance for the facility to meet E. coli limits has been included in the permit.
+The following special conditions were added or updated: inflow and infiltration reporting requirements, reporting of Non-detects, bypass reporting requirements, controlled discharge requirements, and eDMR reporting requirements.